racket/racket7/racket/src/cs/README.txt

          For example, "../thread" contains the implementation (in Racket) of the thread and event subsystem.

-         CAUTION: The makefile here doesn't track dependencies for "*.rktl" files for any target except the default `make` target.
-Run `make rktl` if you change any of those implementations when using a target other than the default.

  compiled/*.scm (generated) - A conversion from a ".rktl" file to be
          `included`d into an ".sls" library.